shashank1300/gz_wgpu_rt_lidar/README.md

 # WGPU based Raytracing Sensors for Gazebo

 This project builds on the raytracing sensors provided by the wgpu sensors library.
+It is currently at a Proof-of-concept stage and can only render boxes.

 ## Requirements